JForsaken/Soundify-Server/README.md

-# Soundify | Client
+# Soundify | Server

-A remote-like client side system that makes you able to interact with an external music playlist.
+The back-end side of the Soundify Client application, the core for the music manipulations.
 ## Installation

 ### Installing and running the application